-The Design> Steel Frame Design Report> Member menu item generates the calculations for each design check at the location with the highest utilisation along the line.
-If the calculations are required to be generated for a specific location along a selected line use the Design> Steel Frame Design Report> Member (Selected IP) menu item, and specify the relevant element number and Internal Point.
+The Design> Steel Frame Design Report> Selected line menu item generates the calculations for each design check at the location with the highest utilisation along the line.
+If the calculations are required to be generated for a specific location along a selected line use the Design> Steel Frame Design Report> Specified location) menu item and specify the relevant element number and Internal Point.